Workforce Development Capital Grant Program

 Impact on the Ecosystem

 Massachusetts recognizes that investment in capital projects and infrastructure is required to create and sustain the attributes that make Massachusetts attractive to innovation clusters.
-To date, the MLSC has awarded or committed more than $504 million to support capital projects across the state.
-This includes projects designated for funding in the Life Sciences Initiative, and projects funded through the MLSC’s capital programs.
+To date, the MLSC has awarded or committed more than $590 million to support capital research infrastructure projects across the state.

 If you have any questions regarding the application process, e-mail: ResearchInfrastructure@masslifesciences.com.